 Jennifer Le Blanc is an actress and playwright working in California and New York.

-Jennifer is currently playing June in Aurora Theatre‘s production of The Fifth of July by Lanford Wilson!
-She will be directing Jane Austen’s Sense and Sensibility at the Livermore Shakespeare Festival in June / July as well.
+Jennifer recently played June in Aurora Theatre‘s production of The Fifth of July by Lanford Wilson!
+She also directed Jane Austen’s Sense and Sensibility at the Livermore Shakespeare Festival in June / July 2015.

 She has recently played Desdemona in Arabian Shakespeare Festival‘s Othello, Beatrice in Shakespeare’s Much Ado About Nothing at the Livermore Shakespeare Festival, and Margaret in Silent Sky, written by Lauren Gunderson, at TheatreWorks in Mountain View.
 Jennifer is deeply honored to have been interviewed with Lauren Gunderson by Chad Jones in an article named Heart and Mind in American Theatre Magazine (October 2013).